The Ruby Insignia

 “Tell me,” she said.

 “I think you would be interested in the information I found out,” He began.
-“Luce paid a visit to Ịtobaaround three years ago, but he showed his face in Spring Court only yesterday.”
+“Luce paid a visit to Ịtobaaround three years ago, but he showed his face in Spring Court yesterday.”

+“How do you know whether I did something or not?”
+He straightened Himself.
 “Why should I draw attention to Myself?”

 “He doesn’t threaten Me.”